Jonmainhart/pbj/DEVELOPMENT.md

 For a normal final game:

-- Correct pick → win.
+- Correct pick → win
-- Incorrect pick → loss.
+- Incorrect pick → loss
-- N/P → loss and missed pick.
+- N/P → loss and missed pick

 For an NFL tie:

 - A player who made a pick receives a tie.
 - N/P receives a loss and missed pick.

-Scheduled and live games do not yet affect statistics, including N/Ps.
+Scheduled and live games do not affect statistics.

-`missed_picks` is a subset of losses.
-It is tracked separately for visibility but is not an additional scoring outcome.
+`missed_picks` is a subset of losses, not an additional scoring outcome.

 ### Accuracy

-Accuracy is wins divided by wins plus losses.
+Accuracy is:

+    wins / (wins + losses)
-NFL ties are excluded from the denominator.

-N/P losses are included in the denominator.

-If a player has no wins or losses, accuracy is null.
+NFL ties are excluded.
+N/P losses are included.
+Accuracy is null when a player has no wins or losses.

-## Weekly Completion
+## Weekly Completion and Ranking

 A week is complete only when every game is final.

-Before completion:
+Until then:

 - Final games contribute current statistics.
 - Scheduled and live games do not.
-- Weekly winners are not declared.
-- Weekly ranks are unavailable.
+- Weekly ranks and winners are unavailable.
-- The Monday tiebreaker is unavailable until all Monday games are final.

-A postponed or rescheduled game therefore keeps the week incomplete.

-## Monday Tiebreaker

-Monday games are determined using the kickoff's local calendar date in `America/New_York`.

-If multiple Monday games are played, the actual Monday total is the combined score of all Monday games.
+Monday games are determined using `America/New_York`.
+If multiple Monday games are played, their scores are combined into one Monday total.
 The total is unavailable until every Monday game is final.

-A player's tiebreaker distance is the absolute difference between their prediction and the actual Monday total.
+A player's tiebreaker distance is the absolute difference between their prediction and the final Monday total.

-## Weekly Winner

-Weekly winners are determined only after the entire week is complete.

-Ranking is:
+Completed weeks are ranked by:

 1. Most wins.
-2. Smallest Monday tiebreaker distance.
+2. Smallest tiebreaker distance.
-3. Equal wins and distance result in split winners.

-Competition ranking is used.
+Equal wins and distance share a rank.
+Competition ranking is used, such as `1, 2, 2, 4`.

-Every split winner receives one weekly win for season tracking.
+Every player ranked first is a weekly winner and receives one weekly win for season tracking.

-Winnings and pot amounts are private and are not stored in public dashboard data.

-## Weekly Results

-Weekly results contain:

-- Monday total
-- Player count
-- Weekly winner IDs
-- Wins
-- Losses
-- Ties
-- Missed picks
-- Accuracy
-- Tiebreaker distance
-- Weekly rank
-- Weekly winner status

-Weekly results are derived data and may be regenerated from games and players.
+Every player sharing the lowest final weekly rank receives a last-place finish.

 ## Season Aggregation

-Season statistics track:
+Completed weeks contribute:

 - Weeks played
 - Wins